christmas

 The empty courtyard with curving entrances at the Carmen Thyssen Museum in Malaga.

-Each December, the beautiful courtyard at the Museo Carmen Thyssen (Patio de las Columnas) hosts a series of free evening concerts featuring local choirs and orchestras.
+Each December, the courtyard at the Museo Carmen Thyssen (Patio de las Columnas) hosts free evening concerts featuring local choirs and orchestras.

 A woman in a red dress singing with many backup singers behind her at the Carmen Thyssen museum in Malaga.